 Selection for the Faculty-Generated Research Grant program takes place in two stages of peer review:

-- Letters of intent (LOIs) must be submitted through the online application platform by 11:59 p.m.
-ET on Monday, September 5.
-This year, PAEA is offering applicants the opportunity to gain a better understanding of what peer reviewers are looking for in a successful letter of intent.
-If you are interested in applying for the grant, please complete this survey and we will send you a packet that includes two successful LOIs from previous grantees.
-This will provide applicants with an in-depth perspective on the rigorous, original research that awardees have conducted.
-While this step is not required, it is highly recommended for new applicants and early-career faculty.
+- Letters of intent (LOIs) must be submitted through the online application platform.
+PAEA is offering applicants the opportunity to gain a better understanding of what peer reviewers are looking for in a successful letter of intent.
+If you are interested in applying for the grant, we encourage you to complete this survey and you will be sent a packet that includes three successful LOIs from previous grantees, providing applicants with an in-depth perspective on the rigorous, original research that awardees have conducted.
+While this is not required, it is highly recommended for new applicants and early-career faculty.
 In the end, our goal is to expand grant opportunities to as many different PA faculty and programs as possible.
+The application cycle will open in Summer 2024.

-- Finalists will then be invited to submit a longer, more comprehensive full proposal for funding consideration in November 2022.
+- Finalists will then be invited to submit a longer, more comprehensive full proposal for funding consideration.

 - 2021-2022 Recipient: Using a best-worst scaling experiment to identify patient preferences for their primary care provider (PCP)